-If a special custody situation exists, and special arrangements need to be made, it is the responsibility of the custodial parent to notify the principal and provide a copy of the appropriate legal documentation.
+If a custody situation requires special arrangements,, it is the responsibility of the custodial parent to notify the principal and provide a copy of the appropriate legal documentation.
 According to FERPA, non-custodial parents may receive copies of their child's report cards and student records upon request to the school principal.
-Enforcement and clarification of PFAs are not the responsibility of the school, and will be referred to the local police department.
+Enforcement and clarification of PFAs are not the responsibility of the school and will be referred to the local police department.